ms-premp/AzureConsumptionSamples/Enterprise/DownloadUsageAPI.md

 In my test, I was able to download 1 GB of file in around 8 minutes.

-feel free to try other variants of reading and writing to file for better performance.
+Please feel free to try other variants of reading and writing to file for better performance.